 The Line

 Around 8 a.m., a young couple celebrating a birthday claimed the coveted first and second spots at the beginning of the line.
 Reed, a friendly guy from Florida on a week-long tour of the best BBQ in Texas, was next.
 We'd learn he does backyard barbecues and pop-ups at home.
-Kel and I were fourth and fifth, a strong showing!
+Kel and I were fourth and fifth, which was a strong showing!
 We hadn't brought lawn chairs, so I was relieved to find a half-dozen under the awning keeping us dry.

 The rain continued throughout the morning, with the wind making it uncomfortably cold and my body physically shivering at times.
 I wondered if the weather would keep people away—silly me.
 The line at Goldee's BBQ continued to grow, with a steady stream of new arrivals.
 By 10 a.m., an hour before opening, the line was at least 50 people long, snaking along the edge of the parking lot and through the smokehouse.